Upcoming Services

 Welcome to St. Alban's Anglican Church

-St. Alban’s is a church where Almighty God is reverently worshipped, where the Lord Jesus Christ is proclaimed as the great Savior that he is and Judge that he will be, and where the Holy Spirit is making saints out of sinners.
-We’re dedicated to worshipping the Lord in the beauty of holiness, preaching and teaching the Bible, and living out Christ's love in service to others.
+St. Alban’s is a church where Almighty God is reverently worshiped, where the Lord Jesus Christ is proclaimed as the great Savior that he is and Judge that he will be, and where the Holy Ghost is making saints out of sinners.
+We’re devoted to worshiping the Lord in the beauty of holiness, to the faithful preaching and teaching of the Bible, and to living out the love of Christ in service to one another and our neighbors.

 The term “Anglican” comes from the Latin word for English.
 It refers to the way of maintaining the apostolic faith passed down to us through the English tradition chiefly encapsulated in the Book of Common Prayer, a storehouse of scriptural prayers and services that grounds our shared life in Christ.
-The Anglican way is deeply rooted in historic Christianity—its scriptures, its creeds, its liturgy, and its sacraments.
+The Anglican way is deeply rooted in historic Christianity—its scriptures, its creeds, its liturgy, and its sacraments—offered in its ancient fullness.

-Whether or not you're familiar with the spiritual heritage of the Anglican way, you're welcome to join us for worship.
-We would love to have you.
+Whether you're familiar with the Anglican way or not, you're welcome here.
+We would love to have you join us in worship.

-St. Alban's is a mission of the Diocese of the Western States in the Anglican Province of Christ the King (APCK).
+St. Alban's is an Anglo-Catholic mission of the Diocese of the Western States in the Anglican Province of Christ the King (APCK).
 The APCK continues the Anglican tradition and upholds and professes the apostolic and catholic faith contained in the scriptures and preserved in the creeds and ecumenical councils of the church.
-We at St. Alban's reverently and joyfully keep this precious treasure of “the faith which was once delivered unto the saints” (Jude 3).
+We at St. Alban's reverently and joyfully guard this precious treasure of “the faith which was once delivered unto the saints” (Jude 3), contending for it in worship, teaching, and fellowship.

 Leadership